- Ginger root

 Additional studies reported aromatherapy with ginger to be useful in reducing nausea and vomiting in postoperative patients (64), but data on CINV are mixed (56) (65) (66).
 Supplementation may also have chemopreventive effects for those at increased risk for colon cancer with normal-appearing colonic mucosa (38).
 More and larger studies are needed to confirm any true benefit with ginger supplementation for symptom control or chemoprevention.

 The antiemetic action of ginger is attributed to the rhizome constituents shogaol and gingerol, compounds present in the rhizome, which stimulate the flow of saliva, bile, and gastric secretions, and galanolactone, which can act as a competitive antagonist at serotonin 5-HT3 receptors (2) (22).
 Additional activities include the stimulation of antral contractions, reduction of postprandial antral area, and acceleration of gastric emptying (13).
 Ginger inhibits thromboxane formation and platelet aggregation (43).
 However, these effects appear to be dose- and formulation-dependent (eg, dried, fresh, or extract) (31).

 Gingerol induces apoptosis of gastric cancer cells through TRAIL-dependent caspase 3/7 activation (3) and inhibits cell-cycle progression by reducing cyclin D1 expression (4).
 It also inhibits secretion of angiogenic cytokines such as VEGF and IL-8 in ovarian cancer cells (5).
 In animal models, shogaol reduces in vivo tumor growth by damaging microtubules and inducing mitotic arrest (3).
 Increased levels of circulating antioxidant and phase II enzymes, and reduced lipid peroxidation levels are also mechanisms by which ginger protects against DMH-induced colon cancers (45).

 - Ginger supplements should not be used in the perioperative setting due to the potential risk for increased bleeding (21) (24).
-This is in line with a general caution to avoid such herbs that have antiplatelet and anticoagulation properties due to concerns for perioperative bleeding.
-But according to a systematic review, the evidence is inconclusive.
+This is in line with a general caution to avoid herbs that have antiplatelet and anticoagulation properties due to perioperative bleeding concerns, although a systematic review found inconclusive evidence.
 Further study is warranted (57).

 - Likewise, ginger supplements should be avoided in patients with bleeding disorders (46).